Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 Sartori glanced at the monitor, then corrected his gaze to the camera.
 "Answer me this, Margaret.
 How confident are we that the next guy’s going to follow the course I set?
 It doesn’t matter whether he’s a Republican or a Democrat or even by some miracle an independent.
 Can we be certain that the next administration is going to see the interstellar conflict through all the way to the end?"

-Margaret thought about it. *"I… wouldn’t care to comment.
+Margaret thought about it. *"I... wouldn’t care to comment.
 I don’t even know who the likely candidates are yet."*

 "Exactly."
 Sartori returned to his couch.
 "Now isn’t the time for uncertainty.
 We need the will to wage war and we need it to last longer than my presidency, however long that may be."